confluentinc/demo-scene/README.md

 ![`demo-scene`](images/cover.png)

-Scripts and samples to support Confluent Platform talks.
-May be rough around the edges.
-For automated tutorials and QA'd code, see https://github.com/confluentinc/examples/
+Scripts and samples to support Confluent Platform talks. ⚠️Please understand that this repo is not actively maintained.⚠️ For automated tutorials and QA'd code, see https://github.com/confluentinc/examples/

 ## Requirements